AtaruOhto/express-restful-routes/README.md

 });
 ```

-By generating routes with defineRoutes(), path helper functions will be available in app.locals.expressRestfulRoutes.
+By generating routes with defineRoutes(), path helper functions will be available in res.locals.expressRestfulRoutes.
 For instance:

 ```
 const routes = {
   users: [
      { index: [middleware1, middleware2, handler] },
-     /* usersIndexPath() will be added into the app.locals.expressRestfulRoutes. */
+     /* usersIndexPath() will be added into the res.locals.expressRestfulRoutes. */

      { show: [middleware1, middleware2, handler] },
-     /* usersShowPath(param: string) will be added into the app.locals.expressRestfulRoutes. */
+     /* usersShowPath(param: string) will be added into the res.locals.expressRestfulRoutes. */

      { new: middleware2, handler },
-     /* usersNewPath() will be added into the app.locals.expressRestfulRoutes. */
+     /* usersNewPath() will be added into the res.locals.expressRestfulRoutes. */

      { create: handler },
-     /* usersCreatePath() will be added into the app.locals.expressRestfulRoutes. */
+     /* usersCreatePath() will be added into the res.locals.expressRestfulRoutes. */

      { edit: handler },
-     /* usersEditPath(param: string) will be added into the app.locals.expressRestfulRoutes. */
+     /* usersEditPath(param: string) will be added into the res.locals.expressRestfulRoutes. */

      { update: handler },
-     /* usersUpdatePath(param: string) will be added into the app.locals.expressRestfulRoutes. */
+     /* usersUpdatePath(param: string) will be added into the res.locals.expressRestfulRoutes. */

      { destroy: handler }
-     /* usersDestroyPath(param: string) will be added into the app.locals.expressRestfulRoutes. */
+     /* usersDestroyPath(param: string) will be added into the res.locals.expressRestfulRoutes. */
   ]
 }